cvan/fastHAR/README.md

 ## Development

 Load from a page with an origin (i.e., a server).
-If you're running locally, use grunt to fire up a local server:
+If you're running locally, use `gulp` to fire up a local server:

     DEBUG=1 OPEN=1 gulp connect